tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 <codapi-snippet engine="browser" sandbox="javascript" depends-on="example4 example6 example7"></codapi-snippet>

-Finally, in order to be able to filter the events, we can add a function that evaluates the event types and tags of all projections:
+Finally, in order to be able to filter the Events, we can add a function that evaluates the event Types and tags of all projections:

 ```js hl_lines="24-29"
 const compositeProjection = (projections) => {